RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 For anyone interested in how Sound works on the SNES you should watch **SNES Audio System Overview** from **Retro Game Mechanics Explained** on Youtube:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zrn0QavLMyo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
+# Hardware
+If you're interested in reverse engineering software for the Super Nintendo gaming console, it's important to have a thorough understanding of the hardware that powers it.
+By comprehending the inner workings of the Super Nintendo hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This segment of our guide will provide you with detailed information and resources on the hardware of the Super Nintendo, including retail, prototype, and development hardware.

+## Development Kit Hardware
+We have a post all about the hardware that was used to develop for the Super Nintendo:
+{% include link-to-other-post.html post="/super-famicom-snes-development-kit/" description="For more information about the **Super Nintendo** development hardware check out this post" %}

+---
+## Retail Console Hardware
+For an in-depth look at the SNES Retail hardware architecture check out the excellent post by **Copetti.org**:
+{% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/snes/" description="Copetti.org has an excellent tear down of the SNES Hardware and how it works" image="/public/consoles/Super Nintendo Entertainment System.png" title="Super Nintendo Entertainment System (SNES) Architecture - A Practical Analysis" %}

+---
+## SNES in-flight Airplane hardware (Nintendo Gateway)
+In 1993 Nintendo introduced an in-flight entertainment system called the Gateway, this system allowed passengers to play SNES games for about 4 USD an hour.

+The Journalist **Ernie Smith** has written an excellent article on his site which you can access at [Will the In-Flight Entertainment System Survive COVID-19?](https://tedium.co/2020/06/19/in-flight-entertainment-system-covid-19-impact-history/) and also tweeted out the Nintendo Power article which talks about it:
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Remember when you could play Super NES games on a plane?
+That was awesome.
+Nintendo Power, circa Feb. &#39;94: <a href="https://t.co/iKm6mLB8Us">pic.twitter.com/iKm6mLB8Us</a></p>&mdash; Ernie Smith (@ShortFormErnie) <a href="https://twitter.com/ShortFormErnie/status/834989238810775552?ref_src=twsrc%5Etfw">February 24, 2017</a></blockquote>

+Also if you prefer video-based content the youtuber **Top Hat Gaming Man** has created an excellent video on the subject:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ItKIhAiNCLg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
+ ## Satellaview
+ The **Satellaview** was a satelite add on for the Super Famicom only ever released in Japan on the 24th April 1995.
+It allowed users to download games, virtual magazines and listen to radio broadcasts.

+ The sad thing about the Satellaview is due to the nature of the technology most of the content has been lost to time and has only been partially preserved by finding old recordings on people's Satellaview cartridges.
+Some content was broadcast but never downloaded, or soon overwritten with newer content so there is no other way to obtain the data.

+ In 2020 Luigiblood did a presentation to the **AirGap2020** conference about **Satellaview Reverse Engineering** which can be watched below:
+ <iframe width="560" height="315" src="https://www.youtube.com/embed/qUAmk8dYmrg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+ The **Satellaview** has little Memory Packs with only 1MB (8 MegaBit) of flash storage space that would slot into the BSX Satellaview cartridges, it was a cartridge that had a smaller cartirdge slot on top.
+Note that there was one other game that supported these Memory Packs, it was a game creator called **RPG Maker**.

+---
+# Games
+The SNES wouldn't be as fondly remembered today if it didn't have its huge library of both first-party and third party games.
+This section will look at some of those games for those of you looking for inspiration for a new reversing project.

+## Remakes for the GBA
+As soon as the Game Boy Advance (GBA) was annonced people were describing it as a portable Super Nintendo, Nintendo themselves contribute to this message by re-releasing many of their SNES games for the platform.
+In total 48 SNES games were released on the GBA, most from Nintendo themselves but third party publishers got on board too.

+The GBA is a completely different beast from the SNES in terms of architecture and with most SNES games written in pure 6502 assembly it wasn't possible to just do a straight port.
+Most of the games needed to be re-written from scratch to support the new portable console.
+During this process a lot of changes were made to fit the much smaller non-backlit screen of the GBA, such as increasing the sprite size and brightening the contrast.

+The Youtuber **CaptRobau** has an excellent video showing off the graphical differences between all 48 games that were remade for the GBA:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xurqNOafU6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
 # Game Modification and ROM Hacking